wilsontelab/agFree-docs/docs/11_genome-resources/11_download-genomes.md

 af submit <jobFile>.yml
 ```

-It takes many minutes for either command to obtain all genome resource files.
+It takes many minutes for commands to obtain all genome resource files.
 Commands are typically run in an interactive shell.

-Depending on the genome you are downloading, you may be shown information
+Depending on the genome you are downloading, you may be instructed
-for how to manually download and rename a BED file of excluded regions.
+how to manually download and rename a BED file of excluded regions.

 Downloaded genome files are typically placed into your installation's `recources/genomes` folder.